 Performances and Presentations

-At the 2020 Richmond Children’s Arts Festival there are three stages that performances take place on.
+At the 2020 Richmond Children’s Arts Festival there were three stages that performances took place on.
 A variety of performers put on shows throughout the day.
 See below for the full schedule of events.
 (Note: Performers and times are subject to change.)

 Once Upon A Time Stage

 On the Once Upon A Time Stage various children’s authors either read from their books or do a presentation.
-At 3 o’clock there is also a performance by the family-friendly entertainer Rockin’ Robin.
-Participating authors and scheduled times in 2020 are the following:
+At 3 o’clock last year there was also a performance by the family-friendly entertainer Rockin’ Robin.
+Participating authors and scheduled times in 2020 were the following:

 - 10:30 am – Lisa Lewis